Shippable/docs/sources/ci/ruby-continuous-integration.md

 -  jruby 9.1.5
 -  ree 1.8.7

-To find out which versions are supported out of the box for your build image, [TODO: How do they figure out what is available to them by default??]
+To find out which versions are supported out of the box for your build image, read our [Machine images overview](/reference/machine-images-overview/).

 If you want to test against several versions of Ruby, you can specify multiple runtimes.
 The snippet below will trigger 2 builds, one against each version: